kataw/kataw/test/__snapshot__/parser/statements/block/gen/block_with_invalid_array/async_try_while_x007b_catch_x007d.md

 ✖ Expected a `;` - start: 15, end: 19
 ✖ 'try' expected - start: 27, end: 33
 ✖ The parser expected to find a '}' to match the '{' token here - start: 35, end: 35
-✖ The parser expected to find a '}' to match the '{' token here - start: 35, end: 35

 ```